-To decide what is in the public interest we will think about:

-• How serious the crime was and the harm caused to the victim.
+To decide what is in the public interest, we will think about how serious the crime was and the harm caused to the victim.

-• How the crime has affected local people.
+We will also think about how the crime has affected local people.

 You can find out more about how we make our decision on our website, here: